bendhouseart/DataPolicies/README.md

 This document summarizes some of the available licenses for [copywritable works](#creative-commons-license), licenses for [source code](#code-licenses), as well as licenses created specifically to deal with the [publishing and sharing of data](#data-licenses).

+Note this does not apply to subjects related brain imaging data originating from the European Union.
+Group level derived data (agregated values, images, etc) can however be licensed that way.
+For subjects related brain imaging data originating from the European Union, datasets must be shared using a Data Use agreement (e.g. https://open-brain-consent.readthedocs.io/en/stable/gdpr/data_user_agreement.html) and, if shared outside the EU, users must additionally sign the [EU standard contractual clauses](https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc/standard-contractual-clauses-international-transfers_en).

 ## Creative Commons Licenses

 In it's most condensed form Creative Common Licenses can be seen at this [wikipedia page](https://en.wikipedia.org/wiki/Creative_Commons_license#Types_of_license)